jpadsc/JavierPonce.github.io/index.md

 # About Me

-I consider myself a creative, passionate, and curious mind fascinated by Mathematics and how to understand random processes with mathematical modeling.
+I consider myself a creative, passionate, and curious mind fascinated by Mathematics and how to understand random processes.
 I am pursuing my passion for Mathematics at the University of California San Diego, where I am working towards completing a degree with a Probability and Statistics major, an Economics major, and a Data Science minor.

 While I enjoy learning about abstract Mathematics, my creative mind impels me to merge what I observe with the mathematical principles I know.
 The other day, after spending a lot of time with my dog Leia, I noticed that she has four moods: resting, eating, playing, and going outside (equivalent to going to the restroom).
 Since I wish to predict when Leia might want to go outside, I wondered if I could define a <a href="https://en.wikipedia.org/wiki/Continuous_stochastic_process" target="_blank"> continous-time stochastic process</a> that accurately describes Leia's behavior and use it to predict if Leia wants to go outside at any given time of the day.
 Hopefully, you can see that I enjoy formulating and solving questions that merge my reality with Mathematics, which pushes me to use my education and experience to seek a living out of it.